Jean-Marie Le Pen: Military service

 Le Pen claimed that he had lost his left eye when he was savagely beaten during the 1958 election campaign.
 Testimonies suggest that he was only wounded in the right eye and did not lose it.
 He lost the sight in his left eye years later, due to an illness.
-(Popular belief is that he wears a glass eye.)
-During the 1950s, Le Pen took a close interest in the Algerian War (1954–62) and the French defence budget.
+(Popular belief was that he wore a glass eye.)
+During the 1950s, Le Pen took a close interest in the Algerian War (which lasted from 1954 to 1962) and the French defence budget.

-Elected deputy of the French Parliament under the Poujadist banner, Le Pen voluntarily reengaged himself for two to three months in the French Foreign Legion.
-He was then sent to Algeria (1957) as an intelligence officer.
-He has been accused of having engaged in torture.
-Le Pen has denied these accusations, although he admitted knowing of its use.
+Elected to parliament under the Poujadist banner, Le Pen voluntarily reengaged himself for two to three months in the Foreign Legion.
+He was then sent to Algeria in 1957 as an intelligence officer.
+He was accused of having engaged in torture.
+Le Pen denied these accusations, although he admitted knowing of its use.
+Le Pen also criticised President Charles de Gaulle for granting Algeria independence, accusing him of "helping make France small".

 Far-right politics

-Le Pen directed the 1965 presidential campaign of far-right candidate Jean-Louis Tixier-Vignancour, who obtained 5.19% of the votes.
-He insisted on the rehabilitation of the Collaborationists, declaring that:
+He directed the 1965 presidential campaign of far-right candidate Jean-Louis Tixier-Vignancour, who obtained 5.19% of the votes.
+Le Pen insisted on the rehabilitation of the Collaborationists, declaring that:

 In 1962, Le Pen lost his seat in the Assembly.
-He created the Serp (Société d'études et de relations publiques) firm, a company involved in the music industry, which specialized in historical recordings and sold recordings of the choir of the CGT trade-union and songs of the Popular Front, as well as Nazi marches.
+In 1963, he created the Société d'études et de relations publiques (Serp), a company involved in the music industry that specialized in historical recordings and sold recordings of the choir of the CGT trade union and songs of the Popular Front, as well as Nazi marches.

 National Front

 In 1972, Le Pen founded the Front National (FN) party.
 He then ran in the 1974 presidential election, obtaining 0.74% of the vote.
-In 1976, his Parisian flat was dynamited (he lived at that time in his mansion of Montretout in Saint-Cloud).
+In 1976, his Parisian apartment was blown up with dynamite (he had been living at that time in his mansion of Montretout in Saint-Cloud).
 The crime was never solved.
 Le Pen then failed to obtain the 500 signatures from "grand electors" (grands électeurs, mayors, etc.) necessary to present himself in the 1981 presidential election, won by the candidate of the Socialist Party (PS), François Mitterrand.

-Criticizing immigration and taking advantage of the economic crisis striking France and the world since the 1973 oil crisis, Le Pen's party managed to increase its support in the 1980s, starting in the municipal elections of 1983.
-His popularity has been greatest in the south and east of France.
+Criticising immigration and taking advantage of the economic crisis striking France and the world since the 1973 oil crisis, Le Pen's party managed to increase its support in the 1980s, starting in the municipal elections of 1983.
+His popularity was higher in the south and east of France.
 The FN obtained 16 seats in the 1984 European elections.
-A total of 35 FN deputies entered the Assembly after the 1986 elections (the only legislative elections held under proportional representation), which were won by the right wing, bringing Jacques Chirac to Matignon in the first cohabitation government (that is, the combination of a right-wing Prime minister, Chirac, with a socialist President, Mitterrand).
-In Paris, Jean-Marie Le Pen was elected to the National Assembly.
+A total of 35 FN deputies – including Le Pen, who was elected for Paris – entered the National Assembly after the 1986 elections (the only legislative elections held under proportional representation).